armory/docs-cdaas/content/en/get-started/quickstart.md

 title: Quickstart
 linktitle: Quickstart
 description: >
   Quickly get started using Armory CD-as-a-Service.
-In this Install the CLI, connect your Kubernetes cluster with a single command, and deploy a sample app using a traffic split.
+Install the CLI, connect your Kubernetes cluster with a single command, and deploy a sample app using a canary traffic split strategy.
 Learn deployment file syntax.
 weight: 2
 categories: ["Get Started", "Guides"]
 tags: ["Deployment", "Quickstart"]